 Ashfield Anne Beardsworth nee Ponting

 Kemeys Inferior is a parish in the hundred of Usk in the county of Monmouth, 3 miles north east of Caerleon, and 5 miles south of Usk.
 By today's standards it is reasonably close to Berkeley (about 40 miles), but I have no idea why Ashfield would have been born there.
-When Jane registers the birth she describes herself as from Kemeys and not Berkeley which suggests that she was doing something more than just visiting relatives.
+When Jane registers the birth she describes herself as from Kemeys and not Berkeley which suggests that they was doing something more than just visiting relatives.
 They were still there when Ashfield is baptised in 1849.
 Henry Ponting was back in Berkeley at the time of his death on 5 February 1851 and the whole family was back by the time that the 1851 census was taken, Jane, now widowed, was back living at Appleridge, Highfield, Berkeley.
 Ashfield Ann Ponting, aged 3, born Kemys, Monmouthshire was living with her mother and her siblings (Chapter 4)

 In 1861 Ashfield Ann, aged 12, was still living with her mother and sisters at Appleridge, Highfield, her brothers apparently all having left home.